Winter's Endless Exploration

 For the groomed experience, check out the winter wonderland at the Dewey Mountain Recreation Center, located a mile west of downtown Saranac Lake.
 A mountain bike haven in the summer and fall, the center features 15 kilometers of groomed ski trails, night skiing, and several kilometers of backcountry trails to the summit.

 The Paul Smith's College Visitors Interpretive Center (VIC) is another cool spot for cross-country and skate skiing.
-Twelve miles from downtown Saranac Lake, the VIC offers environmental education, a cafe and local art, as well as over 20 miles of groomed trails.
+Twelve miles from downtown Saranac Lake, the VIC offers environmental education, wildlife viewing, and local art, as well as over 20 miles of groomed trails.